Veluga/Thalia-Backtesting-Tool/Video/demo.md

 [Homepage]
 When we first go to the website, we're presented with this decription page of Thalia.
 ​
-Now, if you're not familiar with backtesting or Thalia, there's a _Learn More_ section if you need it.
+Now, if you're not familiar with backtesting or Thalia, there's a small section on the subject, with the _Learn More_  button taking you to the About page.
 ​
 In order to use Thalia, you need an account.
 It's very simple to create - you just need a username and password.
 So let's go ahead and create one real quick.